frictionlessdata/frictionless-py/docs/guides/describing-data.md

 package.to_yaml("tmp/country.package.yaml")
 ```

 In this case, we add a relation between different files connecting `id` and `capital_id`.
-Also, we provide dataset-level metadata to share with the purpose of this dataset.
-We haven't added individual fields' titles and description but it can be done as it was shown in the "Table Schema" section.
+Also, we provide dataset-level metadata to explain the purpose of this dataset.
+We haven't added individual fields' titles and descriptions, but that can be done as it was shown in the "Table Schema" section.

 ```bash
 $ cat tmp/country.package.yaml